 - This SLFRS applies to a transaction or other event that meets the definition of a business combination.
-This SLFRS does not apply to: - (a) the accounting for the formation of a joint arrangement in the financial statements of the joint arrangement itself.

-- (b) the acquisition of an asset or a group of assets that does not constitute a business.
+This SLFRS does not apply to: - (a) the formation of a joint venture. - (b) the acquisition of an asset or a group of assets that does not constitute a business.
 In such cases the acquirer shall identify and recognise the individual identifiable assets acquired (including those assets that meet the definition of, and recognition criteria for, intangible assets in LKAS 38 Intangible Assets) and liabilities assumed.
 The cost of the group shall be allocated to the individual identifiable assets and liabilities on the basis of their relative fair values at the date of purchase.
-Such a transaction or event does not give rise to goodwill. - (c) a combination of entities or businesses under common control (paragraphs B1-B4 provide related application guidance). - 2A The requirements of this Standard do not apply to the acquisition by an investment entity, as defined in SLFRS 10 Consolidated Financial Statements, of an investment in a subsidiary that is required to be measured at fair value through profit or loss.
+Such a transaction or event does not give rise to goodwill.

+(c) a combination of entities or businesses under common control (paragraphs B1- B4 provide related application guidance).